Rivers-Project-2018/Sophie-River-Thames/README.md

 ### 2.1.2 Graphs

 Two provisional graphs have been created.
-This due to the fact that when finding Q<sub></sub>
+This due to the fact that when finding Q<sub></sub>t for the 33 days plot I realised that

 The River Thames 2013-2014 flood: 33 days plot (file listed as Provisional Windsor plot)